Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Introduction

 \section{Introduction}

 Factor analysis is a popular method in social and behavioral sciences, including psychology, economics, and marketing \citep{bartholomew2011latent}.
-It uses a relatively small number of factors to model the variation in a larger number of manifest variables.
+It uses a relatively small number of factors to model the variation in a large number of observable variables, often known as manifest variables.
 For example, in psychological science, manifest variables may correspond to personality questionnaire items for which factors are often interpreted as personality traits.
 Multivariate data in social and behavioral sciences often involve categorical or count variables, for which the classical linear factor model may not be suitable.
-Generalised latent factor models \citep{skrondal2004generalized,chen2019structured} provide a flexible framework for more types of data by combining generalised linear models and factor analysis.
-Specifically, item response theory models \citep{embretson2000item,reckase2009multidimensional}, which are widely used in psychological measurement and educational testing, can be viewed as special cases of generalised latent factor models.
+Generalized latent factor models \citep{skrondal2004generalized,chen2019structured} provide a flexible framework for more types of data by combining generalized linear models and factor analysis.
+Specifically, item response theory models \citep{embretson2000item,reckase2009multidimensional}, which are widely used in psychological measurement and educational testing, can be viewed as special cases of generalized latent factor models.
+The generalized latent factor models are also closely related to several low-rank models for count data \citep{liu2018pca,robin2019low,mcrae2019low} and mixed data \citep{collins2002generalization,robin2020main} that make similar probabilistic assumptions, though these works do not pursue interpretations from the factor analysis perspective.

-Factor analysis is often used in an exploratory manner for generating scientific hypotheses, known as exploratory factor analysis.
-In that case, the number of factors and the corresponding loading structure are unknown and need to be learned from data.
-Quite a few methods have been proposed for determining the number of factors in linear factor models, including eigenvalue thresholding \citep{kaiser1960application}, subjective search for eigengap based on scree plot \citep{cattell1966scree}, information criteria \citep{bai2002determining}, cross-validation \citep{owen2016bi}, and parallel analysis \citep{horn1965rationale,buja1992remarks,dobriban2019deterministic}.
-However, fewer methods are available for determining the number of factors in generalised latent factor models and statistical theory remains to be developed, especially under a high-dimensional setting when the sample size and the number of manifest variables are large.
+Factor analysis is often used in an exploratory manner for generating scientific hypotheses.
+In this case, which is known as exploratory factor analysis, the number of factors and the corresponding loading structure are unknown and need to be learned from data.
+Quite a few methods have been proposed for determining the number of factors in linear factor models, including eigenvalue-based criteria \citep{kaiser1960application,cattell1966scree, onatski2010determining,ahn2013eigenvalue}, information criteria \citep{bai2002determining,bai2018consistency,choi2019model}, cross-validation \citep{owen2016bi}, and parallel analysis \citep{horn1965rationale,buja1992remarks,dobriban2019deterministic}.
+However, fewer methods are available for determining the number of factors in generalized latent factor models, and statistical theory remains to be developed, especially under a high-dimensional setting when the sample size and the number of manifest variables are large.